eternalmatt/charity-splitter/readme.md

-An expermiment for me to learn AngularJS while designing an interactive page inspired by the
+An expermiment for me to learn AngularJS.
-Humble Bundle contribution divider.
+Inspired by the Humble Bundle contribution divider.

 [http://eternalmatt.github.io/charity-splitter/](http://eternalmatt.github.io/charity-splitter/)